 The 2016/17 cohort of Crook Public Service Fellows are working on the theme of 'The Housing Challenge'

-Faye Greaves is a chartered member of the Chartered Institute of Housing (CIH) and joined CIH as a policy and practice officer in 2015, where her work focuses on housing options, allocations and homelessness.
-Her blog posts regularly feature on the CIH website and Faye’s blogs have previously been published by high profile housing websites 24dash and Inside Housing.
+Faye Greaves, a chartered member of the Chartered Institute of Housing (CIH) joined CIH as a policy and practice officer in 2015, where her work focused on housing options, allocations and homelessness.
+Her blog posts have been regularly featured on the CIH website and have been published by high profile housing websites 24dash and Inside Housing.

 In 2015, Faye conducted the analysis and reported the findings of a research project on behalf of Welsh Assembly Government, which considered joint working practices between housing associations and local authorities to tackle homelessness.